 UCSC Arboretum Meet-Up

 Want to take beautiful Hummingbird images?
-Come with me to the University of California at Santa Cruz Arboretum and I will teach you how to make beautiful hummingbird images.
-The images on this page were created last year; the Arboretum is alive with activity now.
+Come with me to the University of California at Santa Cruz’s Arboretum and I will teach you how to make beautiful hummingbird images.
+The Arboretum is alive with activity now.

-Every year Allen’s Hummingbirds come up from the Coast of Mexico and extreme Southern California to our coastal land in Northern California to bred and mate.
-They join the native Anna’s Hummingbirds who they compete with and actually dominate.
-The UCSC Arboretum with its South African and Australian gardens, especially the grevillea and banksia plants, provide a constant source of nectar for these jewels of the sky.
+Every year Allen’s Hummingbirds come up from the Coast of Mexico and extreme Southern California to our coastal land in Northern California to breed and mate.
+They join the native Anna’s Hummingbirds, who they compete with and dominate.
+The UCSC Arboretum with its South African and Australian gardens, especially the grevillea, banksia, and erica plants, provides a constant source of nectar for these jewels of the sky.

 I will share my techniques and field observations with you, providing personal instruction.
 We will discuss flash, and how I use fill flash in particular to soften normal bright sunlight.
-Bring on the clouds and diffused light that I love, as well as the magic of low angled sunlight.
-Flash is important to illuminate the wonderful colors of these jewels of the skies especially for bring out the male’s gorget.
+Flash is important to illuminate the wonderful colors of these jewels of the skies especially to bring out the male’s gorget.

-After, daylight saving begins on the second week of March, then, morning times provide the best light, so we will start at 9:00 AM and run to 1:00 PM in the afternoon.
+After, daylight saving begins in the second week of March morning times provide the best light, so we will start at 9:00 AM and run to 1:30 PM in the afternoon.

 There are different areas within the gardens that I normally shoot at, but each year is different and will depend on the hummingbirds, but as in all wildlife photography conditions and opportunities can change.

-Right now, I am using two camera bodies, one with my 400 mm IS DO lens hand holding for feeding images, and my 600 mm lens for hummingbirds on perch.
+As stated above, sometimes, I use two camera bodies, one with my 400 mm IS DO lens hand-holding for feeding images and my 600 mm lens for hummingbirds on a perch.

 A hat that provides shade for your face, especially on bright warm sunny days.
-I normally use a standard baseball cap to photograph with as well as sunscreen is advisable.
-Always, dress in layers and wear good walking shoes.
-Although, not necessary a small folding chair is helpful for taking a rest because we will do a lot of standing.
+I normally use a standard baseball cap to photograph with.
+Sunscreen is advisable if you have fair skin.
+Always dress in layers and wear good walking shoes.
+A small folding chair (optional) is helpful for taking a rest because we will do a lot of standing.
 There are several benches throughout the Arboretum if you need to rest and get off your feet, and don’t have a chair.

-The $5.00 UCSC Arboretum entrance and admission fee is not included, and payable at the Norrie’s Gift and Garden Shop.
+The $5.00 UCSC Arboretum admission fee is not included, and payable at Norrie’s Gift and Garden Shop.

 If you have any questions, you can e-mail me at firstname.lastname@example.org or call my cell phone at 650-339-2555.

 I look forward to sharing my passion and knowledge of capturing these beautiful special birds of the Americas.
 Sign up below to reserve your spot, dates are limited.
 If unable to go on these dates, please call or email me, I might find another date to accommodate your schedule.
 Rain will cancel the event, postponing to another day, or a full refund will be available.